Clinical Associate Professor of Educational Theatre

 Joe's most recent work, in collaboration with Maria Guadalupe (INSEAD-Paris), is called Her Opponent, an ethnodramatic re-staging of the 2016 presidential debates with gender-reversed casting.
 The performance also featured video/film and live stream by Andrew Freiband (Rhode Island School of Design).
 His ongoing project, co-written and co-directed with Keith R. Huff, is a site-specific, immersive serial play called Full City+ that takes place in a Harlem coffee shop.
-Other plays and performance projects include Jenny Macdonald's solo play Enthroned which premiered at Dublin's First Fortnight Festival in January 2016 and then had its American premiere at the 2016 New York International Fringe Festival), ga(y)ze (with Troy Hourie and Caleb Teicher on 14th Street, NYC), Animating the James and Ann Whitall House at Red Bank Battlefield, Towards the Fear, Bromancing the OK (Part of Torrent Theatre's Mindflood, NYC), “Like” Like (part of Hall Pass in NYC and San Diego), Mother’s Milk (part of Play/Date at NYC’s Fat Baby), open heart (FringeNYC, 2010), and fag / hag (with Kate Nugent, FringeNYC, 2000).
+Other plays and performance projects include Jenny Macdonald's solo play Enthroned (Dublin's First Fortnight Festival and the 2016 New York International Fringe Festival), ga(y)ze (with Troy Hourie and Caleb Teicher on 14th Street, NYC), Animating the James and Ann Whitall House at Red Bank Battlefield, Towards the Fear, Bromancing the OK (Part of Torrent Theatre's Mindflood, NYC), “Like” Like (part of Hall Pass in NYC and San Diego), Mother’s Milk (part of Play/Date at NYC’s Fat Baby), open heart (FringeNYC, 2010), and fag / hag (with Kate Nugent, FringeNYC, 2000).
 His play III received the Overall Excellence Award for Outstanding Play from FringeNYC (2008) and was subsequently published in Best American Short Plays 2008-2009 (Applause Books).
 Other play publications include excerpts of open heart in Johnny Saldana's book, Ethnotheatre: Research from Page to Stage (Left Coast Press), with the full performance text available through the digital theatre library, Indie Theater Now, and A Whole Latte 4-1-1 (Heuer Publications).
 His academic publications include two chapters in Teacher Educators Rethink Self-Assessment in Higher Education (Peter Lang); "Overcoming fear and resistance when teaching Shakespeare" in The Routledge International Handbook of English, Language and Literacy (Routledge); and "Ethnodrama / Ethnotheatre" in Handbook of Arts-Based Research, edited by Patricia Leavy (forthcoming, Guildford Press).